Ross Malinger

 Ross Aaron Malinger (born July 7, 1984) is an American former actor and automobile salesperson.
 He is best known for his roles as Jonah Baldwin in the 1993 movie Sleepless in Seattle, starring Tom Hanks, and as Bobby Jameson in the 1997 Disney comedy film Toothless, starring Kirstie Alley.
-He and Alley co-starred in the 1995 television film Peter and the Wolf.
+He and Alley co-starred in the 1995 television film Peter and the Wolf, where Malinger played Peter.
 He played Adam Lippman, the Bar Mitzvah boy who liked Elaine's "Shiksa appeal", in the Seinfeld episode "The Serenity Now".
+He was also the original voice of T.J.
+Detweiler on the Disney animated TV series Recess.